Ti-Avanti/Villagerlimit/FORUM_POST_EN.md

 A: Use `/vlperf` command to view detailed performance statistics including TPS, memory usage, cache hit rate, thread pool status, etc.

 **Q: What to note when upgrading from old versions?**
 A: Recommend backing up config files and database first.
 Upgrading from 2.1.1 to 2.1.2 requires no data clearing, just replace the jar file.
+After upgrading, recommend executing `/vlreload` to reload config.

+**Q: Why doesn't cooldown time change after config reload?**
+A: This issue has been fixed in v2.1.2.
+Now executing `/vlreload` will automatically clear all Manager cache data, making new config take effect immediately.

+**Q: How to display player experience and level in scoreboard?**
+A: Use `%villagerlimit_player_exp%` and `%villagerlimit_player_level%` variables.
+Requires PlaceholderAPI plugin installed.

 ## Feedback & Support